 Amansad Financial does have relationships with some private lenders who will go as high as 85 percent LTV, or even 90 percent, if you are buying in the right parts of Edmonton.
 However, if you’re looking out in the country, plan to put 35 or 40 percent down (although some lenders will allow 75 percent LTV depending on the area).
 Are you just looking to pick up some land out in the hinterlands of Alberta?
 Be ready to put down half, as the maximum LTV ratio you’re likely to get is 50 or 55 percent.

 Because your credit score doesn’t come into play, the appraisal is the major player in your approval.
 However, it often doesn’t pay to run out and get your own appraisal, because a lot of lenders turn up their nose to client-sourced appraisals.
-You’ll need the broker or lender to run an appraisal in the majority of cases.
+You’ll need your mortgage broker or lender to run an appraisal in the majority of cases.
 Other documentation is helpful, too, of course.
 Even though your credit score isn’t part of the equation, if you have solid verification of an income level that will make it easy for you to keep up payments on this private loan, you should submit it.
 The more paper you have showing that you’re a good borrower, the more likely you are to get approval.
 Remember — the lenders are looking to make money, and they don’t make money by turning you down.
 Look at it as a process of convincing the lender to give you what you want.

 If you want more information about access to bad credit mortgages in Edmonton, give one of our specialists at Amansad Financial a call today.
 We will discuss your options and recommend several lenders to get you started.

-If you think that working with a private mortgage lender in Edmonton is something that will interest you, Amansad Financial has relationships with companies and individuals all over western Canada who are looking to invest money in the real estate market.
+If you think that working with a private mortgage broker or lender in Edmonton is something that will interest you, Amansad Financial has relationships with companies and individuals all over Canada who are looking to invest money in the real estate market.
 They can get a decent rate of return without having to take the sort of risk that comes with buying stocks or investing in futures.
 There are many properties available for sale in Edmonton right now, which means that the market is ready for a motivated buyer to come in and get a quality deal.
 Give Amansad Financial Services a call at 1-877-756-1119 to discuss your options today.